 We take either, depending upon which suits you best.

 As we live more than an hour away from Hobart, we need to make a decision on whether we operate based on the weather forecast for Hobart for the day.
 If only showers are expected (less than 5mm), we can usually operate without any problems.
 The roof of the carriage can be closed to keep you dry and you can still enjoy your tour.
-If heavier rain or adverse conditions are expected, we will make a decision by 9am that day at the latest.
+If heavier rain or adverse conditions are expected, we will make a decision by 9am that day at the latest if we are cancelling.
 For this reason, we will require your contact details so we can let you know if your booking is affected.